data-integration-toolkit/ditk/graph/completion/gae/readme.md

 # GAE

-This is an implementation of the paper "Modeling Relational Data with Graph Convolutional Networks"
+This is an implementation of the paper "Modeling Relational Data with Graph Convolutional Networks".
+This paper introduces Relational Graph Convolutional Networks (R-GCNs) and applies them to a standard knowledge base completion task: Link prediction.

 ## Installation